ShubhamDubey05/Strivers-Sheet-450/D4_Maths/Maths1/README.md

 6️⃣ Check the i^th bit set or not
 7️⃣ Set the i^th bit
 8️⃣ Clear the i^th bit
 9️⃣ Toggling the i^th bit
+🔟 Removing the last set bit (right most)
+11  Check if is the a number power of 2 or not
+12  Count the number of set bits

 6️⃣ Find Missing & Repeating Number
 7️⃣ Check Odd or Even
 8️⃣ Find Single Number
 9️⃣ Find iᵗʰ Bit of a Number
-🔟 Set the iᵗʰ Bit
-1️⃣1️⃣ Reset the iᵗʰ Bit
-1️⃣2️⃣ Position of Rightmost Set Bit

 1️⃣3️⃣ XOR of Numbers from 0 → a
 1️⃣4️⃣ XOR of All Numbers Between a & b
 1️⃣5️⃣ Flipping Image Problem